Lahma712/Mandelbrot-Generator/README.md

        White glow (positive integer between 0-20 f.ex):

    Enter a value for a white glow effect around the boundaries.
 NOTE: Increasing this value excessively makes color stripes more visible.
 To compensate this,  increase the iteration depth.
-Don`t use glow on zoomed-in renderings, it will be too bright to see anything!
+Don`t use glow on zoomed in renderings, it will be too bright to see anything!

    <b><em>If "n"</em></b>